rackerlabs/rackspace-how-to/content/cloud-servers/apache-vhost-setup-on-ubuntu-20-04.md

 product_url: cloud-servers
 ---

 Vhost stands for virtual host.
-Vhosts are used to serve multiple domains without the need for additional Internet Protocol (IP) addresses.
-With vhosts, the different pages are displayed according to what has been set in the host file for the particular site requested.
-This article provides instructions for creating vhosts on Ubuntu® 20.04 and Debian 10.
+You can use Vhosts to serve multiple domains without the need for additional Internet Protocol (IP) addresses.
+With vhosts, the different pages display according to settings in the host file for the particular site requested.
+This article describes how to create vhosts on Ubuntu® 20.04 and Debian&reg; 10.

-  **Note:** In this article, we’ll be using the placeholder of **example.com**, but you’d want to replace this with whatever domain you’re setting your vhost up for.
+  **Note:** In this article, you can replace the placeholder of **example.com** with the domain for which you’re setting up the vhost.

 ### Prerequisites

 - A Linux&reg; server running distribution Ubuntu version 20.04 or Debian version 10
-- Apache installed (which can be installed using command: `sudo apt install apache2`)
+- Apache installed.
+Install it by using the following command: `sudo apt install apache2`
 - DNS pointing the site to the server’s IP
 - A user with SSH administrator privileges
 - Firewall configured to allow traffic on port 80

-1. Create a new directory that will be used to store the website’s content.
-This is known as the root document folder in your Apache vhost configuration file.
+1. Create a new directory to store the website’s content.
+This directory is known as the *root document* folder in your Apache vhost configuration file.

         sudo mkdir -p /var/www/vhosts/example.com/public_html

 2. Set the permissions for the new directory.
-Replace vhostuser in username:vhostuser with a user on the server with access to the directory.
+Replace `vhostuser` in the **username:vhostuser** parameter with a user on the server who has access to the directory.

         sudo chown -R username:vhostuser /var/www/vhosts/example.com/public_html

-3. Set also read permissions to all users for the directory.
+3. Set read permissions to all users for the directory.

         sudo chmod -R 755 /var/www/vhosts/